Established 1990 & on the web since 1999

 that has an "S" in the angular form and on it goes.
 Other marks encountered on other badges

-also will be the CEJ, C.E Juncker Berlin SW, C.E Juncker Berlin SW 68 and C E Juncker Berlin.
+also will be the CEJ, C.E Juncker Berlin SW, and C.E Juncker Berlin SW 68.

 Differant Juncker Name stamps taken from a range of Ealy and late war badges.

 Scan of an Early CE Juncker badge with the Rounded "S"